straup/machinetags-readinglist/machinetags-readinglist.md

 http://code.flickr.com/blog/2009/02/18/found-in-space/

-### Flickr as Platform: Astronomy Photographer of the Year (Fiona Romeo, Natasha Waterson)
+### Fiona Romeo and Natasha Waterson: Flickr as Platform: Astronomy Photographer of the Year

 "To build extra interest, weʼve invited professional astronomers to join the group and curate their own galleries from the pool.
 Among them will be non-UK and US astronomers and women – so addressing both our aims on